Through Knowledge, Justice…

 Full Answer: There is excellent data in a study by Dr. R. Green that AGP MTF transfolk make excellent parents both before and after they transition and that their children are emotionally and psychologically healthy.
 FtM transmen have been shown to be excellent fathers to their wives natural children.
 There is very little data on MTF transkids, since they rarely (if ever) become natural parents and must adopt or become step-parents.
 Children who are adopted usually come from homes where their natural parents were unable to properly care for them, so they usually come with problems before they are adopted, so care must be exercised when evaluating such adopted children of MTF transkids, lest erroneous negative conclusions are reached.
 Its a sad fact that since very few successful young transitioning transwomen are publicly visible, preferring to live very quiet lives, has meant that there are no published papers on MTF transkids who have adopted children.
 This author can say from personal experience, if she must say so herself, that at least one such adoptive mom is a great parent(!).

-What is the difference between early transitioning transsexuals and conventional homosexuals?
+What is the difference between early transitioning transsexuals and feminine male and masculine female homosexuals?

 Short answer: We don’t fully know.

-Full Answer: It would appear that transsexuals of this type and Gays/Lesbians may have a very similar biological etiology, showing similar biodemographics.
+Full Answer: It would appear that transsexuals of this type and Gays/Lesbians may have a very similar biological etiology, showing similar biodemographics, being on the same “taxonomic spectrum”.
 They are nearly behaviorally indistinguishable from one another before the age of ten.
-But starting around the age of ten, gay men become less feminine in some respects, while MTF transkids become more feminine.
-This process seems to finished around 25 years of age for both populations.
-In FtM a similar thing happens regarding masculinity.
-Unfortunately, we have less data on FtM differences, largely because the funding for the research was cut off during the middle of the longitudinal study by Richard Green M.D. that began in the 1960′s following a cohort of “tomboys”.
+But starting around the age of seven to ten, gay men become less feminine in some respects, while MTF transkids become more feminine.
+This process seems to be finished around 25 years of age for both populations.
+This striking uniformity of development in each group suggests a biological underpinning to the difference between transkids and gender atypical homosexuals.
+In FtM a similar thing appears to happen regarding masculinity.
+Unfortunately, we have less data on FtM differences, largely because the funding for the research was cut off during the middle of the longitudinal study by Richard Green M.D. that began in the 1960’s following a cohort of “tomboys”.

-Thus, the evidence suggests that MTF transkids and feminine gay men are on the same etiological continuum, but with a divergence in development around age 10 or so.
+Thus, the evidence suggests that MTF transkids and feminine gay men are on the same etiological continuum, but with a divergence in development around age 7-10 or so.
+As with the age old “nurture vs. nature” argument found for many behavioral differences in human populations, there appears to be contributions from both intrinsic differences and cultural factors in the difference between transkids and conventional homosexual persons.

 For more information see my essay on Persisting vs. Desisting and my essay on the biological similarity between MTF HSTS and gay men.
 You may also be interested in my speculations on the etiological difference.